Kenil16/Raspberry-Pi-cluster-/README.md

 For communication between the nodes and the laptop, a network switch with five I/O will be used.
 Furthermore, four MicroSD cards will be used to store the Raspbian Buster Lite image used to run the nodes.

-The reason for choosing a Raspberry Pi 2 is the low cost of the unit as well as its good performance which will be put to a test in the following sections along with a covering of the setup of the Raspberry Pi cluster.
+The reason for choosing a Raspberry Pi 2 is the low cost of the unit as well as its good performance.

 ## _Object segmentation of an orthomosaic for calculating pumpkins_